Thomas Viaduct: History

 The Baltimore and Ohio Railroad was one of the oldest railroads in the United States.
 Construction began on July 4, 1828, with the original route following the upper branch of the Patapsco River which led west to Ellicott's Mills (later renamed Ellicott City) from the lower Patapsco which is the "Basin" (now Inner Harbor) at downtown Baltimore and the Baltimore Harbor and Port of the lower river estuary leading southeast 15 miles to flow into the Chesapeake Bay.
 (See Baltimore Terminal Subdivision and Old Main Line Subdivision.)
-In 1835 the Washington Branch was constructed, including the Thomas Viaduct.
+In 1835, the Washington Branch was constructed, including the Thomas Viaduct.
 This new line branched at Relay, the site of a former post road hotel and changing point for stage horses.
 The 1830s Relay House served as a hotel until it was replaced by the $50,078.41 (equal to $ today) Viaduct Hotel in 1872.
 The Gothic combination railroad station and hotel operated until 1938 and was torn down in 1950.

 When the Thomas Viaduct was completed, a 15 ft obelisk with the names of the builder, directors of the railroad, the architect (engineer) and others associated with the viaduct was erected at the east end in Relay, by builder John McCartney.
 On one side the monument reads: The Thomas Viaduct, Commenced July 4, 1833 Finished, July 4, 1835.
 He also celebrated the completed work by having his men kneel on the deck of the viaduct while mock "baptizing" them with a pint of whiskey.

+Soon after its completion, two European engineers visited the Viaduct and reported on it.
+During the period of 1834-1835, Michel Chevalier was commissioned by the French government to study the North American canal and railroad networks.
+Chevalier produced a two-volume report, "Histoire et description des voies de communication aux etats-Unis (1840–1841).